-For iPhone or iPad

-- Open the App Store on your iPhone/ iPad. - In the Search bar, type "Ben-Check" and tap the Search button. - 3.
+For iPhone or iPad For Android devices Open the App Store on your iPhone/ iPad.
+In the Search bar, type "Ben-Check" and tap the Search button.
 You should see the Ben-Check app in the Search results.
-Tap on this item. - To install, tap on the FREE button, then INSTALL and enter your Apple ID Password. - The Ben-Check app will be installed on your Home screen.
+Tap on this item.
+To install, tap on the FREE button, then INSTALL and enter your Apple ID Password.
+The Ben-Check app will be installed on your Home screen.
+Once it has loaded, tap the Ben-Check icon to open the app.
+Open the Play Store on your device.
+In the Search bar, type "Ben-Check" and tap the Search button.
+You should see the Ben-Check app in the Search results.
+Tap on this item.
+To install, tap INSTALL then ACCEPT.
+The Ben-Check app will be installed on your APPS screen.
 Once it has loaded, tap the Ben-Check icon to open the app.